 \subsection{Data Collection Procedure}

-Each participant completes multiple sessions of data collection.
-In each session, the participant drafts one text prompt and views 5 images generated from the input text prompt.
-A flow chart of the procedure of each session is shown in \cref{fig:data_collection_procedure}.
+Each participant completed multiple sessions of data collection.
+In each session, the participant drafted one text prompt and viewed 5 images generated from the input text prompt.
+A flow chart of the procedure of each session is shown in \Cref{fig:data_collection_procedure}.
 Details are explained below.